slackner/libtvg/README.md

 Time-Varying Graph Explorer
 ===========================

-## What is a time-varying graph?
+## Overview

 A static graph is defined as `G = (V, E)` where `V` is the set of vertices and `E ⊆ V×V` is the set of edges.
-A time-varying graph is an extension of static graphs with an additional time dimension added, i.e., either the vertices or the edges (or both) become functions and can change over time.
+A time-varying graph is an extension of static graphs with an additional time dimension `T` added, i.e., either the vertices or the edges (or both) become functions and can change over time.

-See the paper **Time-varying graphs and dynamic networks** by A. Casteigts,
-P. Flocchini, W. Quattrociocchi and N. Santoro for a mathematical definition of time-varying graphs and a survey of various attributes and properties.

-In this project we assume that the vertices are fixed, and only the edges can change over time.
+To keep things simple, in this project we make the assumption that the set of vertices `V` is fixed, and only the edges depend on a time parameter, i.e., `E: T → V×V`.
 Moreover, we assume that we don't have perfect knowledge of how the network evolves at all times.
 We only know what the network (or a subset of the network) looks like at certain points in time.

-## Overview

 The core component provided by this repository is `libtvg`, a library for dealing with time-varying graphs.
 The underlying AVL tree and hash-based data